47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 ## Microsite SBT Settings

-We tried to bring all of the parameters that are potentially needed to configure any microsite.
-If you think that something additional could be added, please let us know as we are open to suggestions and contributions.
+We tried to provide all of the parameters that are potentially needed to configure any microsite.
+If you think that something additional needs adding, please let us know!
+We're open to suggestions and contributions.

 - `micrositeName`: the microsite name.
 As we mentioned previously, by default, it's taken from the sbt setting `name`.
 Sometimes, it isn't the default behavior so you can override it like this: